jasp-stats/jasp-desktop/Resources/Help/analyses/anovarepeatedmeasures.md

     - Average across unused RM factors: When there are multiple RM factors in the model, but only plotting a subset of these factors, the mean is taken across the unused RM factors.
 For instance, when there are two RM factors with two levels in the model, A (1&2) and B (1&2), and only A is selected to be plotted, the average is taken of B across its levels.
 This means that when the mean of A1 is plotted, it is actually the average of A1B1 and A1B2).
 This procedure is discussed by Loftus & Masson (1994).
 When the box is not ticked, the averages are not taken, and the columns A1B1 and A1B2 are simply concatenated.

-### Additional Options:
+### Marginal Means:
 - Marginal means: When this option is selected, the mean for each level of the repeated measures factor, adjusted for all the other variables in the model, is calculated.
+- From `...` bootstraps: When this option is selected, the bootstrapped marginal means are calculated.
+By default, the number of replications is set to 1000.
+This can be changed into the desired number.
 - Compare marginal means to 0: By selecting this option, the adjusted means are compared to 0 and the confidence intervals of the adjusted means are calculated.
     - Confidence interval adjustment: The confidence intervals can be adjusted in several ways.
         - None: When this option is selected, no adjustment will be applied.
         - Bonferroni: Bonferroni correction of the confidence intervals.
         - Sidak: Sidak correction of the confidence intervals.
-- From `...` bootstraps: When this option is selected, the bootstrapped marginal means are calculated.
-By default, the number of replications is set to 1000.
-This can be changed into the desired number.
-- Display:
-    - Descriptive statistics: When this option is selected, the mean, standard deviation, and the sample size will be displayed for each level combination of the repeated measures factors.
-    - Estimates of effect size: By selecting this option, the specific types of calculations to estimate the effect size can be specified.
-        - &eta;<sup>2</sup> : When this option is selected, the eta-squared is calculated as an estimate of the effect size.
-However, this method is considered to overestimate the population variance, making it hard to compare the effect of the same variable across different studies (Goss-Sampson, 2018).
-        - partial &eta;<sup>2</sup> : When this option is selected, the Partial eta-squared is calculated as an estimate of the effect size.
-This method is considered to solve the problem of overestimation of the population variance, which makes it less difficult to compare the effect of the same variable from different studies (Goss-Sampson, 2018).
-        - &omega;<sup>2</sup> : When this option is selected, the Omega squared is calculated as an estimate of the effect size.
-This is considered a good estimate when the sample size is small (Goss-Sampson, 2018).
-    - Vovk-Selke maximum p-ratio: The bound 1/(-e p log(p)) is derived from the shape of the p-value distribution.
-Under the null hypothesis (H<sub>0</sub>) it is uniform (0,1), and under the alternative (H<sub>1</sub>) it is decreasing in p, e.g., a beta (α, 1) distribution, where 0 < α < 1.
-The Vovk-Sellke MPR is obtained by choosing the shape α of the distribution under H1 such that the obtained p-value is maximally diagnostic.
-The value is then the ratio of the densities at point p under H<sub>0</sub> and H<sub>1</sub>.
-For example, if the two-sided p-value equals .05, the Vovk-Sellke MPR equals 2.46, indicating that this p-value is at most 2.46 times more likely to occur under H1 than under H<sub>0</sub>.

 ### Simple Main Effects:
 The simple main effects represent the effect of one repeated measure factor for each level of the other repeated measures factor, by conducting an ANOVA for each subset of the data as specified by the moderator variables.